erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Learning Agreements** in EWP.
 The flowchart below presents only one of the possible use cases in which it is the student who edits his own LA, but LAs can also be edited by both coordinators if need be.
-All changes, regardless of who made them, need to be accepted by all three the parties (the student, the sending coordinator, and the receiving coordinator).
+All changes, regardless of who made them, need to be accepted by all three parties (the student, the sending coordinator, and the receiving coordinator).
 You can read more on this subject in [Outgoing Mobility Remote Update API][mobility-update-api] and [Outgoing Mobilities API] [mobilities-api].

 As we said, the primary workflow uses APIs which we have already introduced.
 There are however some other APIs which might be useful during this stage: